hack5hu/react-native-mobile-sms/README.md

-Sure, here's the updated README with checkboxes for the TODO list:
+Sure!
+Here's the updated README with a table for the API, instructions for npm and yarn, and a note about SIM selection:

 ```markdown
 # react-native-mobile-sms